ilanpillemer/ilanpillemer.github.io/_drafts/acme.md

 Some fonts to try and compare.... [more fonts can be found here..](https://fonts.google.com/)

-9 acme -f /mnt/font/Hack-Regular/13a/font -a -m
+9 acme -f /mnt/font/Hack-Regular/13a/font -a
 9 acme -f /mnt/font/FiraCode-Regular/13a/font -a
 9 acme -f /mnt/font/FiraCode-Medium/13a/font -a
+9 amme -f /mnt/font/lucsans/typeunicode.7.font

 You can also try out different fonts in a window by executing something like the below